MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ### 2.5 Description of Mass Spectral Data
 #### <a name="2.5.1"></a>2.5.1 MS$FOCUSED_ION: subtag Description
 Information of Precursor or Molecular Ion.
+Optional

 `MS$FOCUSED_ION` fields should be arranged by the alphabetical order of subtag names.